agathoklisx/libved/README.md

 /* NOTE:
  * This code it contains quite a lot of idiomatic C and (probably) in many cases it
  * might do the wrong thing.
 It is written by a non programmer, that taughts himself
- * C at his fifty two and it is focused on the code intentionality (if such a word).
+ * C at his fifty two, and it is focused on the code intentionality (if such a word).
  * C was choosen because it is a high level language, but it is tighted up with the
  * machine so that can be considered primitive, and there shouldn't be any interpeter
  * in between, and finally because C is about algorithms and when implemented properly